Mathematics Test Description for the ACT

 Preparing for Higher Math (57–60%)

-This category captures the more recent mathematics that students are learning, starting when students begin using algebra as a general way of expressing and solving equations.
-This category is divided into the following five subcategories.
+This category covers the more recent mathematics that students are learning, starting when students begin using algebra as a general way of expressing and solving equations.
+This category is divided into five subcategories.

 - Number & Quantity (7–10%)